sudarshan89/merchant-galaxy/README.md

 Merchant's Guide to the Galaxy -
 =========

-**The repository is a solution for a conference management code kata.
+**The repository is a solution for the Merchant's Guide to the code kata.
 The kata is described in detail after the solution.**

 ![Badge](https://img.shields.io/shippable/56c782b11895ca44747475a6.svg)